microsoft/DeepGNN/docs/advanced/aml.rst

 Submit Job to Azure ML
 **********************

-This example demonstrates how to use ray to submit a job to Azure ML.
+This example demonstrates how to use ray to submit a job to Azure ML using `ray-on-aml <https://github.com/microsoft/ray-on-aml>`.

 Setup
 ============